 Ultimovacs was established in 2011.
-The company and its proprietary technology is based on pre-clinical and clinical research on immunotherapies conducted at the Oslo University Hospital.
+The company and its proprietary technology are based on pre-clinical and clinical research on immunotherapies conducted at the Oslo University Hospital.
 The company is a limited public liability company listed on the Oslo Stock Exchange in Norway.

 For more information, download our company presentation from the Presentations and Publications page.